Industry Internships: Companies

 Create an account now on the internship portal to post your internship proposals.

-Short internships (2 to 6 months) usually take place during the summer break, i.e. mid-July to mid-September.
+Short internships (2 months) usually take place during the summer break, i.e. mid-July to mid-September.
 In order to allow enough time for the application and selection process, your proposal will need to be submitted by the beginning of February to mid-April.
 Chances of finding an appropriate student will progressively be reduced for proposals that arrive near the end of that period.
 The later offers (March, April) will be opened as soon as they are approved by the coordinator.

 Master projects (~6 months) usually begin in February.
 Since the interested student needs to find a supervising professor, the best time to send proposals would be between July and October (for the next calendar year).